“Moving to Jakarta is a shock… It is not the easiest place, but it can be great with the right preparation.” - Domine Brown, Early Years Co-ordinator

 - Be prepared to learn the language.
 Although many Indonesians speak some English, most do not.
 Taking the time to learn some basic words and phrases to help you get by will make your time in Jakarta much easier.

 - Find a buddy.
 Learning the ropes from someone that has lived in the country can make integration a lot easier.
-NIS are able to co-ordinate this process to help make the transition smoother.
+NAS Jakarta are able to co-ordinate this process to help make the transition smoother.

 - Be polite and modest.
 In a conservative society like Indonesia, politeness and modesty are highly valued virtues.